erfan-mehraban/debloating-software-infrastructure/benchmarks/tracer/loder/README.md

 Containes an array of tasks with the following keys:

 - kind: what kind of tasks should be executed.
-  - read: read first 4 bytes of files
+  - read: read first 4 bytes of files (beaware of kernel cache)
+  - direct-read: read first 4 bytes of files and bypass kernel cache
   - write: write 4 bytes in a file
+  - direct-write: write 4 bytes to the files directly
   - execute-subproc: run another binary (execve syscalls)
   - execute-subthread: run a binary in a os thread
   - create-delete: create a file and then delete it